Apidog Docs

 If you need to test endpoints from other projects in one test scenario, please refer to Import Endpoints/Cases from Other Projects to Test Steps.

-Import from endpoint case#
+Import from Endpoint Case#

 You can choose to import endpoint cases from the current project or other projects.
 There are two modes when importing endpoint cases: "Copy" and "Reference".

-Copy
+Copy Mode

 When importing an endpoint case as "Copy", the parameters in the endpoint case will also be copied into the test steps.
 They will be independent of each other, and changes in each will not affect the others.
 Manual sync can be selected.

-Reference
+Reference Mode

 When importing an endpoint case as "Reference", it will directly use the endpoint case from the original project for the request.